Open-DDR/test-purpose/systemc/qemu_integration/README_QEMU_Integration.md

-# QEMU Integration Guide for Whitney LPDDR5 SystemC Model
+# QEMU Integration Guide for OpenDDR DDR SystemC Model

 ## Overview

-This guide explains how to interface the Whitney LPDDR5 SystemC model with QEMU for comprehensive system-level testing.
-The integration allows QEMU to use the SystemC model as a realistic memory backend, enabling full software stack testing with accurate LPDDR5 behavior.
+This guide explains how to interface the OpenDDR DDR SystemC model with QEMU for comprehensive system-level testing.
+The integration allows QEMU to use the SystemC model as a realistic memory backend, enabling full software stack testing with accurate DDR behavior.

 ## Integration Architecture